Protective leg boots on a horse for jumping.

 You want boots that will last more than one season, and durability often comes down to quality materials and smart construction.
 When you're examining a boot, check the stitching.
 Is it even, tight, and reinforced in high-stress areas?
 Feel the outer shell and the lining; they should feel substantial, not flimsy.
 High-quality leather or synthetic materials will better withstand scrapes and scuffs.
 Remember, a proper fit is also key to a boot's longevity.
 A boot that slides around or fits poorly will experience uneven wear and tear.
 Investing in well-made gear from trusted brands, like those found in our best-selling products, is always a good strategy for finding equipment that’s built to last.

-Your Post-Jump Leg Care Routine
+Your Essential Post-Ride Leg Care Routine

 Your job as a rider doesn’t end when you untack.
 A consistent post-ride routine is one of the best ways to keep your horse sound, healthy, and happy in their work.
 After a demanding jumping session, their legs need special attention to recover properly and prevent minor strains from turning into major problems.
 Taking just a few extra minutes after each ride to care for their legs can make a huge difference in their long-term athletic health.
 Think of it as an essential part of your training program.
 By building these simple habits, you’re investing in your partner’s well-being and ensuring you can both enjoy many more years in the saddle together.
 This isn't about complicated procedures or expensive gadgets; it's about consistent, hands-on care that forms the foundation of good horsemanship.
 The following steps are simple, effective, and crucial for any jumping athlete, from the local circuit star to the weekend warrior.
 It's about paying attention to the details that show your horse you're a true partner, not just a passenger.

-Cool Down Your Horse's Legs
+The Right Way to Cool Down Your Horse's Legs

 Immediately after a tough jump school or competition, the first thing you should do is cool down your horse's legs.
 The tendons and ligaments work hard, and cooling them helps reduce inflammation and manage any micro-damage that occurs during exercise.
 The key is to do it right away, before you even start grooming or putting your horse away.
 You can use cold hosing for about 10 to 15 minutes per leg, or apply ice boots or cold packs for a more targeted approach.
 Some riders even use buckets with ice and water.
 This simple step is a powerful tool for preventing swelling and soreness, helping your horse’s legs recover faster and stay tighter.

-Perform Daily Leg Checks
+Making Daily Leg Checks a Habit

 Get to know your horse’s legs like the back of your hand.
 The most important part of any leg care program is checking them every single day.
 Run your hands down each leg, feeling for any changes.
 You’re looking for anything out of the ordinary: heat, swelling, new bumps, cuts, or scrapes.
 When you know what your horse’s legs feel like on a normal day, you’ll be able to spot even the smallest change instantly.
 Make it a part of your daily grooming routine.
 This hands-on approach is the best way to catch potential issues before they become serious injuries, ensuring your horse gets the care they need right away.

-Know the Early Signs of Injury
+How to Spot the First Signs of a Leg Injury

 Catching an injury early can be the difference between a few days of rest and a long, complicated recovery.
 That’s why those daily leg checks are so critical.
 When you feel your horse’s legs before and after every ride, you’re creating a baseline for what’s normal.
 A little bit of puffiness, a warm spot over a tendon, or sensitivity to touch can all be early warning signs that something isn’t right.
 Trust your gut.
 If you notice a change, even a minor one, it’s always better to be cautious.
 You are your horse’s biggest advocate, and your attention to detail is their best defense against injury.
 Our team at Hooves and Paws has seen firsthand how proactive care makes all the difference, which is why we stand by our 30 years of expertise.

-Clean and Maintain Your Boots
+How to Clean and Care for Your Jumping Boots

 Your leg care routine should also include caring for your equipment.
 Always clean and dry your horse’s boots after every use.
 Dirt, sand, and sweat can build up inside the boots, causing rubs, sores, and general irritation.
 Even worse, boots that are put away wet can become a breeding ground for bacteria and fungus, which can lead to skin problems.
 A quick brush-off and wipe-down is usually all it takes.
 Make sure they are completely dry before you use them again.
 Keeping your horse tack clean is a simple but essential step in preventing discomfort and skin issues for your horse.